fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/schedule.md

 ## Week 4: Natural and Moral Diets of the 1800s
+The dietary advice we saw directly primarily toward the upper classes in the previous week moves into the emerging middle class in the early 19th century.
+In particular, physicians and moral reformers see diets changing as a result of industrialization and urbanization as a distinct societal ill.
+We look at how moral and dietary advice become even more tightly coupled throughout the 1800s.
+Later in the course, we'll see how that link has persisted even into the present day.

 ### Mon 9/07
 - Emerging Questions on Natural Diets (link TBP)